YSanchezAraujo/resqueue/README.md

 pip install resqueue
 ```

-* users would need to create two dictionaries:
+* users would need to create two lists of tuples
     * one would hold resources
     * the other would hold the inputs to their programs